ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 49: August 1, Saturday
+**Today's Progress**: coding return purchase price - deposit to buyer if deal terminated and hard coding buyer as funds sender in escrow.sol, will need to test

 ### Day 48: July 31, Friday
 **Today's Progress**: revising Escrow.sol to return deposit to agent and allow agent to approve parties in standalone function